Buckle up for a deep dive into the Honda Odyssey’s history!

 But wait, there’s more!
 The 1999 model also introduced the infamous sliding door issue, with faulty latches causing doors to swing open while the vehicle was in motion.
 Talk about a plot twist you don’t want on your family road trip!

-For a detailed look at the recalls and complaints for these troubled years, check out the NHTSA records for the 1999, 2000, 2001, 2002, and 2003 Honda Odyssey models.
+For a comprehensive look at the recalls and complaints for these problematic years, check out the NHTSA records for the 1999, 2000, 2001, 2002, and 2003 Honda Odyssey models.
 It’s a read that might make you appreciate your current car a bit more!

 Best & Worst Years for Honda Odyssey 3rd Generation (2005-2010)